The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model

-One way to confirm these identities is to replace $\mathcal{H}$ with its dual in $D=4$, i.e.
+One way to confirm these identities is to replace $\mathcal{H}$ with its dual in $D=4$, i.e.,

-We may use these identities to simplify the actions (\ref{unitary_string_action_general}) and (\ref{unitary_action_generalized_curvature_parametrized}) (post-compactification to (3+1)-dimensions) and obtain\footnote{It should be noted that, since the field redefinitions are performed in the $D=10$-dimensional low-energy heterotic string effective action, we should set $D=10$ in equation (\ref{unitary_string_action_general}).
-Then, we may proceed with the compactification to $D=4$ dimensions, and only afterwards we apply the dimensionally dependent identities to the (3+1)-dimensional action.
-Note that the processes of field redefinition and compactification do not ``commute", in the sense that if we compactify first and then do the field redefinitions in $D=4$, we obtain an action with different coefficients.
-For more details, see Appendix (\ref{sec:beyondstrng}) }:
+We may use these identities to simplify the actions (\ref{unitary_string_action_general}) and (\ref{unitary_action_generalized_curvature_parametrized}) (post-compactification to (3+1)-dimensions) and obtain the following\footnote{It should be noted that since the field redefinitions are performed in the $D=10$-dimensional low-energy heterotic string effective action, we should set $D=10$ in Equation~(\ref{unitary_string_action_general}).
+Then, we may proceed with the compactification to $D=4$ dimensions, and~only afterwards may we apply the dimensionally dependent identities to the (3+1)-dimensional action.
+Note that the processes of field redefinition and compactification do not ``commute'' in~the sense that if we compactify first and then carry out the field redefinitions in $D=4$, we obtain an action with different coefficients.
+For~more details, see Appendix (\ref{sec:beyondstrng}).}:

-and\footnote{Interestingly, the invariant $\bar{G}^+_6$ vanishes in $4D$ for a totally antisymmetric torsion.
-The invariant $\bar{G}^+_4$, being the Gauss-Bonnet combination with torsion (Euler density in Einstein-Cartan spacetimes), reduces to the ordinary Gauss-Bonnet combination in the absence of torsion (Euler density in Einstein (General Relativity) spacetimes).}
+and\footnote{Interestingly, the~invariant $\bar{G}^+_6$ vanishes in $4D$ for a totally antisymmetric torsion.
+The~invariant $\bar{G}^+_4$, being the Gauss--Bonnet combination with torsion (Euler density in Einstein--Cartan spacetimes), reduces to the ordinary Gauss--Bonnet combination in the absence of torsion (Euler density in Einstein (general relativity) spacetimes).}